-Given the Hero Rats astonishing success rate and affordability, APOPO recently began a pilot program with the U.S. Fish and Wildlife Service to tackle wildlife trafficking in exotic hardwoods and one of the most exploited species on the planet: the pangolin.
-A group of Hero Rats recently began their rigorous training for this new mission in Tanzania.
+Given the Hero Rats' astonishing success rate and affordability, APOPO recently began a pilot program with the U.S. Fish and Wildlife Service to tackle wildlife trafficking in exotic hardwoods and one of the most exploited species on the planet: the pangolin.
+A group of Hero Rats recently began preparing for this new mission in Tanzania.
 “This is a case where Mother Nature has built a detection system that, coupled with modern technology, can save lives in places where cost-effective and efficient tools aren’t readily accessible,” explained Bart.
 “Even after 20 years of working with them, I’m still in awe of what they can do.”

 Tuberculosis is a highly contagious disease that can be fatal if left untreated.
-African giant pouched rats have been trained to detect TB by sniffing sputum samples.
+African giant pouched rats have been taught to detect TB by sniffing sputum samples.
 The rats can test hundreds of samples in a day, compared with about 40 getting tested in a day by traditional methods.
 Since 2002, the rats have screened 226,931 samples and identified 5,594 TB patients just in the Tanzanian city of Dar es Salaam.
 According to a Wall Street Journal report, by 2016, the Hero Rats “had identified 10,000 TB-positive patients whose infections went undetected by local clinics.”

-Fur and Fanfare An African giant pouched rat can reach three feet in length, with half of that consisting of a hairless tail.
+Fur and fanfare.
+An African giant pouched rat can reach three feet in length, with half of that consisting of a hairless tail.
 Unlike domestic rats, these giants have cheek pouches like hamsters, which they fill with nuts at night to store underground.
 It has been known to fill its pouches to capacity with date palm nuts to the point of barely being able to squeeze back into its burrow.
 It has a tawny, buff-gray, or mottled coat of coarse or sleek fur and a pale, cream-colored underside.
 Its ears are erect and nearly hairless.
 Long, twitching dark whiskers help it navigate the world.
-It is limber and lithe and eager to please (for a treat).
+It is limber and lithe, and eager to please (for a treat).

 HABITAT AND DIET

-Burrow In Nocturnal in habit, they dwell in forests and thickets.
+Burrow in.
+Nocturnal in habit, they dwell in forests and thickets.
 For shelter, they use crevices, holes, termite mounds, or hollow trees.
-They sometimes dig their own burrows with alleyways and different chambers for sleeping and storage.
+They sometimes dig their own burrows, with alleyways and different chambers for sleeping and storage.
 Often located at the base of trees, the burrows can have two to six openings, which they secure from the inside with leaves and debris.

 In Zimbabwe, much simpler burrows have been reported, consisting of a straight tunnel about 5 feet (1.5 meters) long leading to a nesting chamber at the end.
 They stow food in the burrow, as well as nonedible items like coins and bits of cloth.

-Night Moves Despite having tiny eyes, Cricetomys is nocturnal, suggesting that it relies on its sense of smell to find food and avoid hazards.
+Night moves.
+Despite having tiny eyes, Cricetomys is nocturnal, suggesting that it relies on its sense of smell to find food and avoid hazards.
 When observed foraging by day, it behaves as if it were almost blind!
 These rats are good climbers, using that long tail for added balance.
 They are good swimmers, too.
 As detection rats, they tend to start work early in the morning, and knock off by 10 a.m.